tommccoy1/tommccoy1.github.io/_pages/recursion.md

 <img src="../../images/isle_royale.jpeg" alt="Isle Royale" width="400"/>
 Isle Royale, an island within Lake Superior that contains several lakes of its own.
 Image via [Wikipedia](https://en.wikipedia.org/wiki/Isle_Royale_National_Park).

+**Siphonaptera.** Augustus De Morgan (a logician known for De Morgan's laws) wrote the following poem:

+Great fleas have little fleas upon their backs to bite 'em,
+And little fleas have lesser fleas, and so *ad infinitum*.
+And the great fleas themselves, in turn, have greater fleas to go on;
+While these again have greater still, and greater still, and so on.